Neo-Elitism at NIFT

 When I compared the fee structure of fashion colleges across India a decade ago, NIFT clearly stood out with the best balance of quality and money.
 NIFT, being a government autonomous body admits students from myriad of socio-economical backgrounds, including reservations for not just the socially under-privileged sections but even the elite communities through management/NRI quota.
 I found myself amidst vast socio-economical diversity – from millionaires of Delhi to students who on vacations, returned home to remote villages.
-I faintly remember reading in Shefali Vasudev’s Powder Room that Rahul Mishra made it big from very modest backgrounds, a mud house in a village near Kanpur.
-But that’s one amazing super-talented Rahul Mishra who however is privileged by a casteist surname….
-Indian fashion runways command an array of talented names, many from NIFT, mostly with casteist surnames that boast social status & even point to wealthy family-lines.
+I faintly remember reading in Shefali Vasudev’s Powder Room that Rahul Mishra made it big from very modest backgrounds; a mud house in a village near Kanpur.
+Indian fashion runways command an array of talented names, many from NIFT, mostly with savarna surnames that boast social status & even point to wealthy family-lines.
 But how do students from financially under-privileged or middle-class backgrounds fare in the college?
-What’s the plight of brown-skinned Lee McQueens or Rahul Mishras with non-Brahminical surnames in Indian fashion colleges like NIFT?
+What’s the plight of Rahul Mishras with non-Brahminical surnames in Indian fashion colleges like NIFT?
 What do they do after college?

 MONEY BRINGS YOU MARKS AT NIFT